RHS Growing Guides

 Planting

-It’s best not to plant horseradish in open ground, as it forms a vigorous spreading clump that can be hard to control or remove, as it will root in deeply and re-grow from any pieces of root left in the ground.
+Horseradish is easy to grow from young potted plants or long pieces of root (thongs).
+These should be planted in spring or early summer in a large, deep container positioned in sun or partial shade.
+Planting horseradish in open ground isn’t recommended, as it forms a vigorous spreading clump that can be hard to control or remove – it will root in deeply and re-grow from sections of root left in the ground.

-• horseradish roots (known as thongs) – plant up to three in a 30cm (12in) pot filled with multi-purpose compost.
-Make a deep hole with dibber or trowel handle, insert a root vertically so the top is 5cm (2in) below the surface, cover with compost and water well.
-You can also plant in a similar way into a small, raised bed
+Planting horseradish is simple – choose a container measuring at least 30cm (12in) wide and deep, and fill with peat-free multi-purpose compost.
+Then plant one young plant in the centre, or up to three roots.
+To plant a root, make a deep hole with a dibber or trowel handle, insert the root vertically so the top is 5cm (2in) below the surface, then cover with compost and water well.

 5